 Kingston Mines offers a kind of two-for-one deal by keeping two bands playing on two stages at the same time; phone (773) 477-4646.
 The cover at B.L.U.E.S. is usually cheaper, the setting a bit grittier and more intimate; phone (773) 528-1012.
 On Sundays, for either admission, you can go back and forth between the two clubs for the evening.

 The Second City (1616 N. Wells St.), near the border of Lincoln Park and Old Town, has kept audiences in stitches since 1959.
 The troupe has catapulted an impressive array of comedic geniuses into the limelight, with a roster graced by such legends as John Belushi, Gilda Radner, Mike Myers, Tina Fey, Amy Poehler and Stephen Colbert.
-The venue continues to be a staging ground for fresh stand-up and improvisational talent, and if you like comedy, this is a not-to-be-missed Chicago experience (it's a tight squeeze, so prepare to be a little cramped).
+The venue continues to be a staging ground for fresh stand-up and improvisational talent, and if you like comedy, this is a not-to-be-missed Chicago destination (it's a tight squeeze, so prepare to be a little cramped).
 Phone (312) 337-3992.

 Lincoln Park also has an excellent site for live performances, Lincoln Hall (2424 N. Lincoln Ave.), a converted movie theater built in 1912.
 Shows are varied and include less-mainstream pop and folk singers on the schedule.
 Phone (773) 525-2501.